scott-w/backbone.marionette/docs/marionette.view.md

 view.$(".do-something").trigger("click");
 ```

 The result of this is an alert box that says, "I DID IT!"
+Triggers can also be
+executed using the 'on{EventName}' attribute.

 By default all triggers are stopped with `preventDefault` and `stopPropagation` methods.
 But you can manually configure the triggers using hash instead of event name.
 Example below triggers an event and prevents default browser behaviour using `preventDefault` method.